 The Hope For Youth School in Uganda has received support from CanAssist over the past several years and the students are doing well.
 The school now has a teachers' quarters which facilitates the hiring and retention of good teachers.
 Having affordable accommodation on site means that teachers can focus more on their students and their lessons.
 Currently we are in the process of building a new 4 classroom school structure on the property to replace the original school that has become quite dilapidated.
-Construction has begun on the third classroom and we are actively seeking funds for the fourth and final one.
+Construction has just been completed on the third classroom and we are actively seeking funds for the fourth and final one.
 Your donation can help us finish this great school!

 CanAssist recently funded the construction of a 4 door pit latrine at Ramula Secondary School in rural Kenya.
 The hard working students at this busy day school will now benefit from improved sanitation and improved health outcomes.

 WeCanAssist has also constructed a 3-door pit latrine at the S.P.
 Geddes School in Osiri Village, Kenya.
 The 150 students and staff at this rural school were desperately in need to a second latrine.
 We are currently seeking funds to build a two classroom structure at this school.
 Check the link to our Canada Helps site to donate now!